 Further modifications can enhance this therapy even more, the addition of two different, complementary CAR can increase its specificity, and incorporating ‘suicide genes’ allows scientists to terminate the treatment at any time.
 But even more exciting is the idea of bringing these modifications to stem cells to produce an ‘unlimited’ source of CAR T cells.

-However, as good as immunotherapy might be it also comes with certain drawbacks.
-For instance costs are still huge, side effects can still represent a major problem, and perhaps the most important, it shows low efficacy against solid tumours, meaning only blood cancers can be targeted.
-But research is ongoing and scientist work day and night to make this therapy cheaper, safer and more effective, not only against other types of cancer but even against other types of diseases (Figure 3).
+However, as good as immunotherapy might be, it also comes with certain drawbacks.
+For instance, costs are still huge, side effects can still represent a major problem, and perhaps the most important, it shows low efficacy against solid tumours, meaning only blood cancers can be targeted.
+But research is ongoing and scientists work day and night to make this therapy cheaper, safer and more effective, not only against other types of cancer but even against other types of diseases (Figure 3).

 Immunotherapy is not something to hope for the future, it is already here.
 Clinical trials are already taking place and results have shown to be very promising, and lives of patients have already been saved.
 So while time and research are still needed, defeating cancer is no longer a dream.
 It is a goal.

 I am a third-year undergraduate student at the University of York, currently in a placement year in GlaxoSmithKline.
 I work within the Immunoinflammation department, focusing on the role of dendritic cells in autoimmune diseases.
 When I’m not in the lab, I enjoy learning stuff like guitar or programming.
 I also play American Football, and am practising how to avoid being tackled.